doug-little/PETools/README.md

 (4.4) &gamma;<sub>*i*</sub> = 1 + 2(*P*<sub>*i|i*</sub>-*P*<sub>*i*</sub>)/(1-*P*<sub>*i*</sub>).

 Clearly, &gamma;<sub>*i*</sub> is 1 for an independent system.
 We can adopt a similar approach to determine the variance of *H*<sub>*est*</sub> by adapting equation 4.1 to find the covariance of successive observations.

+### 6. PETool Functions
+In this section, the PETools functions will be described and explored.

+#### 6.1 OrdEncode
+Test data - LogisticTest.dat (Matlab)